dmlc/cxxnet/README.md

 cxxnet
 ======

+### We are going to update to V2 soon.
+New version supports multi-GPU/distributed training and CuDNN.
+Still tuned!

 CXXNET (spelled as: C plus plus net) is a neural network toolkit build on mshadow(https://github.com/tqchen/mshadow).
 It is yet another implementation of (convolutional) neural network.
 It is in C++, with about 1000 lines of [network layer implementations](https://github.com/antinucleon/cxxnet/blob/master/cxxnet/core/cxxnet_layer-inl.hpp), easily configuration via config file, and can get the state of art performance.